 The Property Appraiser's employees participate in the Florida Retirement System ("FRS"), a multiple-employer, cost-sharing, retirement system, administered by the Florida Department of Management Services.
 The Property Appraiser's employees have the option of choosing between either a Defined Contribution plan or a Defined Benefit plan.
-As a general rule, membership in the FRS is compulsory for all employees working in a regularly established position for a state agency, county government, district school board, state university, community college, or a participating city or special district within the state of Florida.
+As a general rule, membership in the FRS is compulsory for all employees working in a regularly established position for a state agency, county government, district school board, state university, community college, or a participating city or special district within the State of Florida.

-For financial reporting purposes, the Property Appraiser is deemed to be part of the primary government of Seminole County, Florida.
-Effective October 1, 2014, the County implemented the provisions of GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
-A liability, if any, related to the Property Appraiser's proportionate share of FRS retirement benefits, along with a detailed plan description, is reported in the financial statements of Seminole County, Florida for the fiscal year ended September 30, 2017.
+For financial reporting purposes, the Property Appraiser is deemed to be part of the primary government of the County.
+The liability, if any, related to the Property Appraiser's proportionate share of FRS retirement benefits, along with a detailed plan description, is reported in the financial statements of the County for the fiscal year ended September 30, 2022.